Arctic circles, domino tilings and square Young tableaux: The variational problem and its solution

+where $\lambda$ is a Lagrange multiplier.
+Minimizing $J$ under this constraint leads, via the usual recipe for constrained optimization, to the equation

+The reason for this is that, informally, $W(s)$ as defined above can be thought of as ``the partial derivative of $\mathcal{L}$ with respect to $g'(s)$'' [where we think of~$\mathcal{L}$ as a~function of the uncountably many variables $(g'(s))_{s\in[0,1]}$, which is a~standard point of view in the variational calculus].

-This should hold whenever $g'(s)$ is defined and is in $(-1,1)$.
-Because of the constraint \eqref{eq:inequalityconstraint}, the condition will be different when $g'=-1$ or $g'=1$.
-The correct condition (the so-called ``complementary slackness'' condition) is given by the following lemma.
+Relation (\ref{eq:secondcondition}) should hold whenever $g'(s)$ is defined and is in $(-1,1)$.
+However, because of constraint (\ref {eq:inequalityconstraint}), the condition will be different when $g'=-1$ or \mbox{$g'=1$}.
+The correct condition (the so-called ``complementary slackness'' condition) is given by the following lemma. \begin{lemma} If $g\in\mathcal{G}_y$ and for some real number $\lambda$ the function $W(s)$ defined in (\ref{eq:secondcondition}) satisfies